Stainless Steel in WatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Staybrite "Deep-Drawing Quality" steel

 Staybrite steel had been introduced to the Swiss watch industry in the 1920s by Firth Steel Sales AG, founded in 1919 in Switzerland as a subsidiary of Firth Brown, but until the 1929 crash had received little interest from Swiss watchmakers.
-A combination of financial pressures due to the crash and advertising by the makers of stainless steel promoting it as a new "wonder material" suitable for the "modern age" resulted in an interest to use it for watch cases.
+A combination of financial pressures due to the crash and advertising by the makers of stainless steel promoting it as a new wonder material suitable for the modern age resulted in an interest to use it for watch cases.

 Notices by Firths in the Swiss watchmaking press, such as the one here from 1934, reminded watch makers, and watch case makers in particular, that Staybrite was only made by Thomas Firth John Brown Ltd. of Sheffield and was protected by Swiss patent No. 138 647.
-The notice also says that name "Staybrite" could only be used on items and watch cases actually made from Staybrite steel, and then only with authorisation from Firths.
+The notice also says that name "Staybrite" could only be used on items and watch cases actually made from Staybrite steel and with authorisation from Firths.

 Staybrite DDQ was less corrosion resistant compared to 18/8 stainless steel due to the lower chromium content, but 18/8 stainless steel couldn't be formed into watch cases by drawing so Staybrite DDQ was widely used for Swiss watches until the 1960s and 1970s when new stainless steel alloys, still closely based on the original composition of Staybrite DDQ, were developed.
 Today the brand name Staybrite belongs to F.W.Hempel & Co. and is registered and protected in numerous countries.

-Copyright © David Boettcher 2006 - 2017 all rights reserved.
+Copyright © David Boettcher 2005 - 2024 all rights reserved.
 This page updated November 2023.
 W3CMVS.
 Back to the top of the page.